johnofleek/PiloT/scripts_pilotControl/controlUsing_gpiod.md

 A replacement for wiringpi is needed as it is now obsolete.

-# gpiod
+This example uses gpiozero because it's simple but probably not suitable for a commercial application [quick review](#Quick-review-of-some-common-RPi-GPIO-tools)

+# Quick review of some common RPi GPIO tools
+## gpioset
 Partially installed in OS.
 Needs to be installed to access the command line tools Lets try **[gpiod](https://github.com/brgl/libgpiod)** command line tools with Bulleye